Population in Birmingham

 - 45.7% of Birmingham residents are estimated to be under 30, compared with estimates of 39.4% for England.
 In contrast 13.1% of our residents are over 65, compared with 17.6% nationally

 Birmingham is a diverse city

-- Around 42% of our residents were from an ethnic group other than White.
+- According to the 2011 Census around 42% of residents were from an ethnic group other than White.

 Birmingham is a growing city

 Since 2004 the population has increased by almost 100,000 (9.9%).
 This is an average of 0.9% per year.

 The population increase over the last decade is associated with more births, fewer deaths and international migration.